… by Jim W. Dean, VT Editor … with Press TV, Tehran

 Editing: Jim W. Dean

-Posted by Jim W. Dean, Managing Editor on October 31, 2013, With 2262 Reads Filed under Civil Liberties & Freedom, Government & Politics.
+Posted by Jim W. Dean, Managing Editor on October 31, 2013, With 2272 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.